0xdeki/AutoChrome/README.md

 2. Place libcef.dll in /lib/win64
 3. Build!

+## Making scripts
+To make scripts simply add classes to the scripts module and package the artifact with the premade configuration (scripts.jar).
+If you want to do so in a different project or IDE, import client.jar as a library.
+Put the packaged scripts jar in the same path as the client jar.

 ## Packaging/running
-1. Package the artifact with the premade configuration
+1. Package the artifact with the premade configuration (client.jar)
 2. Copy /lib/win64 to the path of the jar file
-3. Run with `java -jar -Djava.library.path=./win64 AutoChrome.jar`
+3. Run with `java -jar -Djava.library.path=./win64 client.jar`